wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

     `{method}` depends on the auth method you are using.
 For example, if you are using the email auth method, you should move the `auth.signup.additionalFields` to `auth.methods.email.userSignupFields`.

-    To finish, update the implementation to use the `defineUserSignupFields` from `wasp/server/auth` instead of `defineAdditionalSignupFields` from `@wasp/auth/index.js` (this should have been automatically done by the migration script).
+    To finish, update the JS/TS implementation to use the `defineUserSignupFields` from `wasp/server/auth` instead of `defineAdditionalSignupFields` from `@wasp/auth/index.js`.

     <Tabs>
     <TabItem value="before" label="Before">